mikepattyn/dartaculous/README.md

-# SquareAlfa Dart Framework
+# Dartaculous
-This repository contains SquareAlfa's Dart Framework.
+This repository contains a framework to support the development of Dart full-stack applications.

 ## Introduction